junsang7777/junsang7777.github.io/_news/announcement_4.md

 inline: true
 ---

-One papers got accepted to IEEE Transactions on Intelligent Transportation Systems 2023.
+One paper got accepted to IEEE Transactions on Intelligent Transportation Systems (TITS).